The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 The crisis is rearing its ugly head: Mercedes is selling its silverware and handing over its legendary retail network to investors.
 BMW shares were on a downward spiral this week.
 The VW brand has brought the severance program (which has been running for a year) into the press and promises a "turbo bonus" for volunteers.
 Audi is on a communicative dive after a change in the Board of Management.

-Only at Stellantis is Carlos Tavares looking for a successor, because he knows that it won’t get any better.
+Only at Stellantis is Carlos Tavares looking for a successor, because he knows that things will not get any better.

 And Luca de Meo, CEO of Renault and President of the manufacturers' association ACEA, writes a "letter to Europe".

-Luca is the right person for this letter
+Luca is the right person to write this letter

 Because he is the prototype and role model of a European and at the same time a connoisseur of the industry.